-The current weak economy and resolution of contractor claims, including so called global settlements, at amounts lower, and/or received later, than anticipated by contractors, among other factors, create cash flow and credit issues for affected CA/T Project contractors.
+The current weak economy and resolution of contractor claims, including global settlements, at amounts lower, and/or received later, than anticipated by contractors, among other factors, create cash flow and credit issues for affected CA/T Project contractors.
 Such financial difficulty could affect the ability of a contractor to complete CA/T Project contract work.
 If an affected contractor with significant critical path contract work toward an overall project completion milestone were to become insolvent, or otherwise fail to complete its contract work, it is possible that there would be a substantial and material impact on CA/T Project schedule and cost.
-The extent of such a material impact would depend on a number of factors that would have to be assessed on a case-bycase basis upon the occurrence of such an event.